cstamas/rrf-demo/README.md

 ```

 The **build time went down to 43.049 seconds** as reported by Maven, and all the things came
-from their proper and expected origin and no leakage happened.
+from their proper and expected origin and no request leakage happened.
 This was RRF in action.

 ## What is happening? (part 2)